Marshal-AM/blitzwing/README.md

 ```

 **Now (shipped).** The distributed swarm with live layer carving and "shrink and hand off" rebalancing;
-the OpenAI-compatible API with streaming; x402 pay-per-inference with layer-weighted HBAR payouts;
+the OpenAI-compatible API with streaming; x402 pay-per-inference with layer-weighted HBAR payouts
-the HCS audit trail and Mirror Node verification; the ENS identity backbone with a payout verification
+settled through the on-chain **escrow contract**; the HCS audit trail and Mirror Node verification; the
-gate; and the Swarm Console with real HashPack paid chat.
+ENS identity backbone with a payout verification gate; and the Swarm Console with real HashPack paid chat.

-**Next.** Make escrow the default settlement rail for trust-minimized payouts; introduce an **HTS
-`SHARD` token** as a closed-loop compute credit with compliance controls; add **scheduled/streamed
+**Next.** Introduce an **HTS `SHARD` token** as a closed-loop compute credit with compliance controls;
-uptime payouts** to reward reliable hosts beyond per-request rewards; and make every request's payout a
+add **scheduled/streamed uptime payouts** to reward reliable hosts beyond per-request rewards; and make
-**single atomic batch**.
+every request's payout a **single atomic batch**.

 **Later.** Roll out the advanced ENSv2 primitives (wildcard burst hosts, failover aliasing,
 role-based access control, tokenized transferable slots); open a **multi-model marketplace** with GPU